The personal research operator in the principal's voice.

 This is the architectural commitment that makes Saigar future-proof: the abstraction over pipeline definition rather than the proliferation of pipeline-specific code.

 Each agent owns specific stages, a state machine, and a failure taxonomy.
 The Orchestrator coordinates; the others execute.
-Click any agent for the deep panel.
+Eight senior generalists run on every pipeline; ten junior specialists run on Wire and Predictive Intel only.
+Click any senior agent for the deep panel.

 The harness.
 Owns the run state machine, dispatches to agents, manages gates, enforces cost.
 Six LLM-mediated reasoning checkpoints with deterministic fallback.
 The most architecturally important agent.